3302 Gaston Avenue, Dallas, TX 75246

 What specific college courses must an applicant take?

-Texas A&M Baylor College of Dentistry requires a minimum of ninety semester hours, however, most students complete a degree before coming to the College.
-A grade of "C" or better is required for all prerequisite courses.
-As outlined in the College Bulletin, an applicant must include in the required hours:
+Texas A&M College of Dentistry requires a minimum of ninety semester hours, however, most students complete a degree before coming to the College.
+A grade of "C" or better is required for all required courses.
+An applicant must include the required hours: